 “The land in the Bidor area is very fertile and the weeds grow fast so we will keep the grass clean and cut it off as it will disrupt the system and the absorption of solar energy,” he explained.

 He said the solar panels are durable and do not need to be changed frequently.

 Similarly, the cleaning of the panel will be made according to its condition if there is a bird’s stool or dust.

-Solar energy generation is very critical during the haze and solar eclipse.
+Solar energy generation is very critical during haze and solar eclipses.

 Meanwhile, solar plant supervisors in Ayer Keroh, Melaka, Mohd.
 Zaid Abd.
-Aziz , 32, shared the experience of the haze around 2016.
+Aziz , 32, shared his experience of the haze around 2016.